Edison-Wei/Space-Invaders/README.md

 - Have a cross-platform compatible graphical interface that is easy to learn and use
 - Design and develop player, bullet, and alien sprites and further add behaviours to each
 - Have no memory leaks, when constructing a buffer system that handles all the game components

-### Note: I moved this project from [here](https://github.com/Edison-Wei/Pong) with commits from March 17th - March 20th

 ## Setup
 1. To begin, download or clone this repository on your local machine.
 (I am using a Mac with homebrew to keep packages structured)